-What if I park on campus without a new parking permit?
+What if I park on campus without a parking permit?
 You run the risk of receiving a ticket.
 Vehicles with an excessive number of unpaid tickets may be immobilized or towed, at the operator/owner's expense.
-Also, visitor parking spaces will be patrolled to prevent students, faculty, and staff from parking in those spaces in order to avoid purchasing a permit.
+Also, visitor parking spaces are patrolled to prevent students, faculty, and staff from parking in those spaces to avoid purchasing a permit.

 If I drive a motorcycle do I need a permit?
-Yes, motorcycles are required to display a valid parking permit to park on campus.
+Yes, motorcycles are required to be registered to a valid parking permit.

-Where/How do I buy my hang tag?
+Where/How do I buy my permit?
 Can I buy it online?
 At the Parking Services Office on the first floor of Illges Hall.
 Our hours are Monday-Friday 8 am-5 pm.
-Permits can also be purchased at any of our satellite opportunities or online through the Parking Web Portal must still be picked up at the Parking Services Office during regular office hours.
-Purchasing a permit online does save time at the office since you are only picking up the permit rather than processing a payment.
+Permits can also be purchased at any of our satellite opportunities or online through the Parking Web Portal.

-What if someone is just visiting campus for a few minutes?
-Do they need a hang tag?
-The current Parking Code indicates that all vehicles parked on campus must be registered with Parking Services.
+What if someone is just visiting the campus for a few minutes?
+Do they need a permit?
+Yes, all vehicles parked on campus must be registered with Parking Services.
 Please visit the "Visitor Parking" section from the left-hand side of this page for more information.

-I thought students already paid for parking at CSU?
+I thought students already paid for parking at CSU.
 The "Student Parking Deck Fee" listed as a mandatory fee on tuition statements, "Provides support for the maintenance, upkeep and debt retirement of the University's student parking deck" (Bursar's Office – Explanation of Mandatory Fees).
 This fee was approved by SGA and implemented roughly 10 years ago.
-This paid parking permit program only applies to those who choose to bring a car to campus and is not included in the tuition.
+The paid parking permit program only applies to those who choose to bring a car to campus and is not included in the tuition.

 I volunteer on campus.
-Do I need to buy a parking permit?
-No. Volunteers registered with HR will be provided a parking permit at no charge.
+Will I have to buy a parking permit?
+No. Volunteers registered with HR can register for a parking permit at no charge.
 Please visit the Parking Services Office or have the department you volunteer with contact us.

-I work mainly off campus at one of our educational outreach centers.
+I work mainly off-campus at one of our educational outreach centers.
 Do I need a parking permit?
-Any vehicle that parks on either of CSU's campuses must be registered and display a current parking permit.
-We recommend that all faculty and staff register their vehicles and purchase a permit, even those at the outreach centers, in the event that you must park on campus.
+Any vehicle that parks on either of CSU's campuses must be registered and have a current parking permit.
+We recommend that all faculty and staff register their vehicles and purchase a permit, even those at the outreach centers if you must park on campus.

 What about visitors and conference attendees on campus or who register with programs such as those offered at the Cunningham Center or Continuing Education?
 These two facilities have new parking policies in place for their visitors.
-For more information, contact these facilities individually.
-Other large events on campus should contact Parking Services.
+For other large events on campus, please contact Parking Services.
 These areas are still classified as "on campus" and therefore, parking permits are still required for all faculty, staff, and students.